Trust Registration Service — To register or not to register? That is the question

 To mention just a couple of useful deadlines:

-- Non-taxable trusts that were created on or before 6 October 2020 — need to be registered on TRS on or before 1 September 2022.
+- Non-taxable trusts that were created on or before 6 October 2020 — should have been registered on TRS on or before 1 September 2022.

 - Non-taxable trusts created after 6 October 2020 — to be registered on TRS within 90 days of creation or becoming liable for tax, or on or before 1 September 2022, whichever is the latest date.